yuerongting/Covid_Drug_Prediction/README.md

-All data needed for reproducing results in the paper is in the folder "Data".
+The code and data needed for reproducing results in the paper.

+All data is in the folder "Data".